demoutrei/guides/source/artificial-intelligence/index.rst

 Artificial Intelligence (AI) is the simulation of human intelligence processes by machines, especially computer systems.
 It includes learning, reasoning, and self-correction.

-Examples of AI applications include expert systems, natural language processing (NLP), speech recognition, machine vision, and generative tools like GPT and Perplexity.
+Examples of AI applications include expert systems, natural language processing (NLP), speech recognition, machine vision, and generative tools like GPT(Generative Pre-Trained Transformer) and Perplexity.

 .. grid:: 1 2 2 2